Pharmaceutical Litigation Attorneys

 Despite the high numbers of deaths and permanent injuries, Pradaxa remains on the market in the United States.

 Released in 1998, Viagra became the hottest new drugs in history, but unfortunately, many men were not aware that it increased their risk of developing melanoma, one of the most deadly forms of skin cancer.

 The risk of developing melanoma is the latest safety issue to be associated with ingestion of Viagra.
 Many patients and their doctors are unaware of this link, which has been documented in several independent medical studies, but still requires further evaluations.

 With more than 15,000 lawsuits filed as of May of 2017, Xarelto still is being sold in the United States and thousands are suffering each year.
 Xarelto, like Pradaxa, is part of the “new” age of blood thinners marketed and used to be more convenient than Warfarin, a blood thinning drug introduced in the late 1950’s.
 Unlike Warfarin, Xarelto (and Pradaxa) may cause uncontrollable bleeding which can result in extended hospitalization or even death.

 If you or someone you love has used Xarelto and suffered from a severe side effect, including death, our attorney can help answer your questions in a confidential consultation.

 If you took Zofran during your pregnancy, and your baby was born with birth defects, including heart defects, the drug makers could be to blame.
 Zofran was marketed illegally to mothers by GlakoSmithKline, and hundreds of parents have now filed lawsuits against the manufacturer.

-If you are the parent of a child who has suffered a birth defect while taking Zofran during pregnancy, to learn more, click here.
+Contact our firm if you are the parent of a child who has suffered a birth defect while taking Zofran during pregnancy.

 Have a Confidential Conversation with a Lawyer